 You can access library services online via the library iLearn page.

 You should only be coming in to the College library for essential study that cannot be undertaken remotely.
+Access to study space will only be available through our Hubs during the hours of 10am-3pm Monday - Thursday.
 If you do need to go into the library, you must wear a face-covering in this area and follow all on-campus safety and sign-in procedures.

 Public transport is safe to use if you follow the guidance set out by the transport provider, and the systems they have in place.

 Following the recent tightening of restrictions in Scotland by the Scottish Government.
 Fife College has made the decision to move all learning online.
 Campus buildings will be open but will be operating a restricted service through our Hubs.

 Our on-campus libraries and refectory spaces in Dunfermline, Kirkcaldy and Glenrothes will continue to remain open as safe spaces to study or if you need to access support between 10am-3pm.
 Our Student Experience and Engagement Department (SEED) will have a limited presence on campus, however our digital team can arrange a virtual meeting with them from campus if you require their support when there.
 For further information on our on campus Hubs please email firstname.lastname@example.org